jwbensley/dfz_name_and_shame/docker/README.md

 ### In Retrospective Mode

+The following examples show how to run individual containers for a specific date but, scripts are also provided to do this.

+#### Using Scripts

+One can use the script `manual_day.sh` to run the containers in retrospective mode for a specific day: `/opt/dnas/docker/manual_day.sh 20220228`.

+To run the containers in retrospective mode for yesterday one can use `/opt/dnas/docker/manual_day.sh $(date --date="1 day ago" +"%Y%m%d")`

+To run the containers for a period of time one ca use `/opt/dnas/docker/manual_range.sh 2023 01 01 2023 01 31`

+#### Manually

 Pull any missing MRTs for a specific day:
 ```shell
 docker-compose run --rm --name tmp_getter dnas_getter -- \